Feist (singer): The Reminder (2006–2007)

 "I Feel It All" was featured in the UK teen comedy The Inbetweeners and was used in the film The Accidental Husband.
 "Honey Honey" was featured in The L Word (episode 5.06, "Lights!
 Camera!
 Action!").
 "I Feel It All" was featured in the 2008 film The Women.
 Popular German DJ Boys Noize remixed "My Moon, My Man", which appears on his 2007 debut album Oi Oi Oi.
 The DJ has also been known to close sets with the remix.
 In January 2009, Bon Iver played a cover of Feist's "The Park" from The Reminder on Australian radio's Triple J. The song "Limit to Your Love" was featured in season 2, episode 1 of British teen drama Skins, and was used in the film The Accidental Husband.
 A cover version of the song was released by UK singer-producer James Blake as a single from his 2011 self-titled album.

 Prior to the airing of an Apple iPod nano commercial featuring this song, The Reminder was selling at approximately 6,000 copies per week, and "1234" at 2,000 downloads per week.
-Following the commercial, the song passed 73,000 total downloads and reached No. 7 on Hot Digital Songs and No. 8 on the Billboard Hot 100; The Reminder jumped from No. 36 to No. 28 on the Billboard 200, with sales of 19,000.
+Following the advertisement, the song passed 73,000 total downloads and reached No. 7 on Hot Digital Songs and No. 8 on the Billboard Hot 100; The Reminder jumped from No. 36 to No. 28 on the Billboard 200, with sales of 19,000.

 Following the television advertisement for the iPod nano in the UK, the single beat its original chart position of 102 to become number 8 in the UK charts.
-Time magazine named "1234" one of The 10 Best Songs of 2007, ranking it at No. 2.
+Time magazine named "1234" one of The Ten Best Songs of 2007, ranking it at No. 2.
 Writer Josh Tyrangiel called the song a "masterpiece", praising Feist for singing it "with a mixture of wisdom and exuberance that's all her own".
 On April 6, 2008, Feist won a Juno Award for the single as "Single of the Year".

 Feist performed an alternate version of "1234" on Sesame Street during its 39th season (2008), teaching children to count to the number four.
 She said working with the Muppets was a career highlight.

 In 2009, Feist appeared in a short film directed by Broken Social Scene bandmate Kevin Drew that focused on her song "The Water".
 Feist appears alongside Cillian Murphy and David Fox in the silent role of "Mother".
 This film was streamed from Pitchfork.com for a week starting on March 2, 2009.
 In an interview with the site, Feist described the experience of being in this movie as "watching a movie while being in a movie."